GingoDaniel2024/GingoDaniel2024/README.md

 g- 👋 Hi, I’m @GingoDaniel2024
 - 👀 I’m interested in intergation of mechatronics and robotics technologies in Automotive, Aerospace and manufacturing industries
-- 🌱 I’m currently learning Embedded systems
+- 🌱 I’m currently learning Automotive Mechatronics and Management
 - 💞️ I’m looking to collaborate on mechatronics and robotics projects especially in the automotive industry
 - 📫 How to reach me gingodanielm@gmail.com
 - 😄 Pronouns: He